Fair Play in the Newsroom: Actor-Based Filtering Gender Discrimination in Text Corpora: Introduction

-\item We release the entire pipeline as open-source software to support transparency, reproducibility, and collaborative development. \end{enumerate}
+\begin{compactenum} \item Novel actor-level discrimination markers, including syntactic roles, quote attribution, and sentiment bias. \item Structured, human-readable reports that support qualitative and diachronic analysis. \item A method for generating gender-balanced corpora by excluding disproportionately discriminatory texts. \item An open-source release of the pipeline to ensure transparency, reproducibility, and collaboration. \end{compactenum}

-This paper offers tools and insights for creating fairer NLP systems by revealing how social groups are represented in text.
-We combine discourse-informed fairness analysis with scalable corpus processing to enable actor-level discrimination detection and targeted corpus balancing.
+This paper offers tools and insights for creating fairer corpora by revealing how social groups are represented in text.
+We combine discourse-informed analysis with scalable processing to enable actor-level discrimination detection and targeted corpus balancing.